Typhoner

 Flunk Lost Causes

 A remarkably consistent effort in which Flunk further solidify their sound.
-Lost Causes sees the band incorporating more of the trip-hop elements from their older album into the indie sound that dominated This Is What You Get.
-The result is a nice balance of more "catchy" songs with electronic and trippy influences.
-And of course there's Anja Oyen Vister's vocal delivery, which defines all of Flunk's music.
+Lost Causes sees the band incorporating more of the trip-hop elements from their older albums into the indie sound that dominated This Is What You Get.
+The result is a nice balance of more "catchy" songs with electronic and trippy influences and of course Anja Oyen Vister's characteristic vocal delivery.
 All in all, I would consider Lost Causes to be their best album since, at least, Morning Star.

 Flunk This Is What You Get